Get insider access

 Audio-Technica ATH-M50x

 The Audio-Technica ATH-M20x are the more budget-minded variant of the Audio-Technica ATH-M50x.
-As a result, they're not as comfortable or well-built and have a less neutral sound profile overall.
+As a result, they're not as comfortable or well-built.
 They also lack a detachable cable design.
-The M20X have a more consistent audio delivery and a more accurate mid-range response than their more premium sibling.
+For a similar sound profile and a more robust build with extra cables, the ATH-M50x are better for most people.

 Superlux HD 681